 She answered yes and he followed by questioning: Why?
 If both gluttony and mass murder are considered equal sins in the sight of God, why does it matter?
-If sin is sin is sin, then why is keeping him from mass murder better than keeping him from gluttony?
+If sin is sin is sin, then why is keeping him from suicide better than keeping him from gluttony?

 It is this straw man that got her thinking and asking just what do we believe about sin and why.
 My answer, to the best I could give one, is as follows:

-Suicide of a Hermit – self murder – the willful destruction of God’s creation – suicide is only considered if there is serious self-loathing or absolute desperation which in effect denies the power of God to intervene – seems pretty major to me (and according to some Christians and taught by almost all of the “Ante-Nicene and Post-Nicene Church Fathers” not forgivable because you cannot repent thereafter – but is not a doctrine held by all Christians but that is a different matter).
+Suicide of a Hermit – self murder – the willful destruction of God’s creation – suicide is only considered if there is serious self-loathing or absolute desperation which in effect denies the power of God to intervene – seems pretty major to me (and according to some Christians and taught by almost all of the “Ante-Nicene, Nicene, and Post-Nicene Church Fathers” not forgivable because you cannot repent thereafter – but is not a doctrine held by all Christians and the subject for a different post).

-Distracting a suicidal person with the sin of gluttony – desire for another to live (either from existing relationship or simple preservation of life given by God) seems a noble use of ignoble action.
+Distracting a suicidal person with the sin of gluttony – desire for another to live (either from existing relationship or simple preservation of life given by God in God’s own image) seems a noble use of ignoble action.

 At the end of the day we must each ask ourselves why we did what we have done.